Thomas Loveday (university administrator): Early life

 Loveday was born in Cropredy, Oxfordshire, the son of John Edward Taylor Loveday, a landowner, and Margaret Cheape of Scotland, the granddaughter of John Arbuthnott, 8th Viscount of Arbuthnott.
 His great-great-grandfather was the antiquary John Loveday.
 He was educated at Fettes College in Edinburgh and later attended Magdalen College, Oxford, where he obtained an MA.
 He won the John Locke Scholarship in 1900, and worked as an Assistant Lecturer at the University College of Bangor.

 In December 1901, he was elected to a Senior Demyship in Magdalen College.

 Career

 He had been Professor of Philosophy at what was then the South African College in Cape Town, South Africa.
 He was later at Armstrong College then part of the University of Durham.
 He took up his position at Southampton at Easter 1920 and emphasized the importance of better buildings for the college.
 During his short time at Southampton two more halls of residence were built, one for men and one for women.
-He was Chairman of the Committee of Vice-Chancellors and Principals from 1935–1938, Chairman of the Executive Council of the Universities Bureau from 1943–45 and various other committees.
+He was Chairman of the Committee of Vice-Chancellors and Principals from 1935 to 1938, Chairman of the Executive Council of the Universities Bureau from 1943 to 1945 and various other committees.